nathiedeheyl/paint-and-sip-friends/README.md

 ### Project description

+'Paint & Sip with your friends' is a blog for art enthousiasts who want to gather with friends or like-minded people to share artistic experiences.
+The site offers  recommendations for hosting your own paint & sip night, with tips and tricks, easy painting techniques and motives, as well as stories from a (fictional) group of friends who organise these events.

-### Purpose of the project or: What is the main (business) goal of the site?
+### Purpose of the project

+The main goal is to inspire and engage users to host their own creative events and connect with a community of art lovers through shared experiences.

 ## UX

-### User demographic or: Who will be using it?
+### User demographic or: Who will generally be using the website?

-+ This website targets young artists and lovers of the arts who want to meet new people, share their knowledge about arts and have a good time.
++ Target users: young to mid-aged art enthousiasts, hobbyists who are looking to meet new people, engage in creative activities, and share ideas in a casual, fun environment.

-### User goals
+### General User goals

-+ Understand the idea behind 'Paint & Sip'
++ Learn the concept of a 'Paint & Sip' event.

-+ Browse ideas for a custom paint & sip night, learn about painting techniques and read about past experiences of the fictional site owners own painting group.
++ Find ideas and ressources for organising their own events.

++ Read about painting techniques, tips, and past experiences from a art enclined community.

-+ Get in touch with the fictional site owner to join their group of friends for a painting night.
++ Connect with the= site owner through the contact form to join a paint & sip night.

-### User expectations or: What do the primary users need from the website?
+### General User expectations or: What do the target users need from the website?

-+ Accessibel website on all devices
++ Accessibel website on all devices (mobile, tablet, desktop).

-+ Responsive design on all devices
++ Responsive and intuitive design on all devices with consistent navigation.

-+ User-friendly interface with intuitive access to the implemented features
++ User-friendly interface with well-structured features.

-+ Working links and features

-+ Creative appearance of the site that sparks inspiration

-+ Consice pieces of content with take-away lessons to improve painting technique
++ Clear, inspiring content to spark creativity.

 ### User stories

-#### User
+#### User Groups

+To effectively address the needs of my audtience, I have identified three key user groups:

++ **Observers:** Casual browsers who stumble upon the website.
+They seek relatable content and easy action steps to ignite their creativity.
+The goal is to engage them with inspiring material that encourages return visits.

++ **Virtuals:** Active users who engage with the content from a distance.
+They are looking for practical resources such as challenges, beginner tips, and motivational content that empowers them to start or continue painting and enhance their skills.
+They feel as a part of a supportive community.

++ **Locals:** Individuals who live in the area and are interested in attending meetups.
+They are motivated to start painting by receiving easy action steps and are primarily focused on finding information about upcoming events.
+Additionally, they seek engaging content that fosters excitement about participating in friendly gatherings with fellow art enthusiasts.

+#### For the User:

++ _As an observer_, I want to feel encouraged to start painting as a creative hobby and feel confident about its use for my personal life.
++ _As an observer_, I want to be inspired by relatable content so that I feel motivated to explore my own creativity.
++ _As an observer_, I want to discover easy action steps for starting my artistic journey so that I can begin painting without feeling overwhelmed.
++ _As a virtual_, I want to find challenges and beginner tips on how to paint at home so that I can improve my skills and enrich my personal life.
++ _As a virtual_, I want to access regularly updated content with creative ideas and motivational words about the benefits of painting, so I can keep my creativity flowing.
++ _As a local_, I want to learn about upcoming meetups so that I can join a friendly gathering of fellow art enthusiasts and make new friends.
++ _As a local_, I want to read authentic and lively content about past meetups so that I feel excited to participate and connect with others in my area.

-#### Site owner
+#### As the Site owner:

++ I want to share blog posts and experiences from my paint and sip nights, so that I can inspire others to join or start their own events.
-+ As the site owner I want to engage with like minded people through a contact form.
++ I want to connect with like-minded people through this website, so I can grow a community of hobby artists.

-+ As the site owner I want to create opportunities for others and myself to meet up with others interested in art and painting.
++ I want to encourage others to start painting without fear of judgment, so they can build confidence in their creative skills.

-+ As the site owner I want to promote the growth of the site's user base --> by regularly updating a blog about own experiences, meet ups and new insights.
++ I want to grow my website and eventually explore monetization opportunities, so I can potentially turn the website/project into a source of income.

 ## Design

 ### Fonts

 Fonts were imported from: https://fonts.google.com/.
-As a font for headings, the _Delius Unicase_ font was chosen.
-To complements its quirky, artistic allure, a cleaner yet still playful sans-serif font was chosen for general text: _Quicksand_.
+As a heading font, _Delius Unicase_ brings an artistic, quirky allure, while _Quicksand_, a modern sans-serif font, is used for the body to ensure readability while maintaining a playful appearance.

 ## Features

++ Homepage with a hero image and an introduction to Paint & Sip events.
++ A blog section featuring various painting tips and event experiences.
++ Contact form for users to reach out to the site owner.

 ## Possible future features

-+ A comment section underneath each new blog post.
++ A comment section under each blog post for users to engage.

-+ Individual profile creation to allow users to post pictures and text content about their art work and learnings.
++ User profiles for sharing personal artwork and experiences.

-+ A testimonials section displaying feedback from participants of the organised meet ups.
++ A testimonials section for feedback from event participants.

 ## Languages

++ Mainly HTML, CSS

 ## Technologies

-## Testing
++ Bootstrap for layout and components
++ Google Fonts for typography
++ Font Awesome for icons
++ Imagify for image optimisation

+## Testing: or a personal log so far .. tbd

 nav width: 100vh caused toggled menu to have a max width of 648px. fixed by adjusting width: 100% instead.